 20 December 2019

-International shipping often requires that valuable goods be moved from one ship to another, but not every port is properly equipped to handle the process as transfers can involve petroleum-based liquid cargo such as crude oil or liquefied gas.
-Similarly, transferring goods directly from one ship to another in open waters is fraught with difficulty, so special ship-to-ship (STS) transfer facilities offer safe mooring and equipment to move liquid cargo safely and efficiently.
+Transferring goods directly from one ship to another in open waters is fraught with difficulty, so special ship-to-ship (STS) transfer facilities offer safe mooring and equipment to move liquid cargo safely and efficiently.

 When KA Petra Sdn Bhd and Hutchison Port Holdings Limited announced the construction of the world's biggest STS port for crude oil transfers in Malaysia in May this year, they turned to us to provide vital maritime expertise and experience.
-Our contributions to the project encompass a host of essential services including static and dynamic mooring analyses, desktop navigation simulations, planning, coordination and management of full mission ship-handling simulations, and marine traffic risk assessments.
+Our contributions to the project encompass a host of essential services, including static and dynamic mooring analyses, desktop navigation simulations, planning, coordination and management of complete mission ship-handling simulations, and marine traffic risk assessments.

 The project is set to trigger a resurgence in the Malaysian maritime sector by allowing higher shipping flexibility, cutting costs for shippers, creating jobs and boosting the economy by adding value to the entire oil and gas services supply chain.